moorepants/learn-multibody-dynamics/lagrange.rst

 Example: freely moving 3D body

-This example is largely the same as the example in `Body Fixed Newton-Euler Equations`_.
+This example is largely the same as the example in :ref:`Body Fixed Newton-Euler Equations`.
 A key difference is a difference between the generalized speeds describing the rotation.
 In the calculation with Kane's method, they were body-fixed angular velocities, whereas here they are the rates of change of the Euler angles.